Table of contents

 Townhouses and Villa Units

-Townhouses are an increasingly popular form of accommodation for young families, offering a compromise between apartments and houses.
+Townhouses are becoming an increasingly popular form of accommodation for young families, offering a compromise between apartments and houses.

 With affordability pressures still high, many buyers and renters prefer townhouses as a more cost-effective option compared to standalone houses.